 Any upper body exercise, or in fact, anything that involves the use of your upper body, needs strong shoulders.
 Shoulder injuries are one of the most common injuries people suffer from.
 The reason is neglecting your shoulder muscles and not giving them the TLC they deserve.

-Here are the top 20 shoulder exercises to strengthen not only your shoulder muscles, but also to strengthen the bones and joints; improve their range of motion; and sculpt those sexy shoulders.
+Here are the top 20 shoulder exercises to strengthen not only your shoulder muscles, but also to strengthen the bones and joints; improve their range of motion.

 1. Shoulder Shrug And Roll: